AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/default-access-levels-in-workfront.md

 * Can access and share reports
 * Can communicate with other users in the system
 * Can access all the areas in the Main Menu ![](assets/main-menu-icon.png), but their  "Users"  area is named Teams.
 In the Teams area, users with this access level can view only teams that they belong to, along with the work assigned to those teams.
-* Have limited ability to create objects—they can’t create projects, portfolios, programs, or reports.
+* Have limited ability to create objects—they can't create projects, portfolios, programs, or reports.

 You can create a custom version of the Worker built-in access level and determine the amount of access it allows for the various Workfront object types.
 For more information, see [Built-in access levels in Adobe Workfront](#Customiz) in this article.